 Apply now for: Summer 2014

 Time commitment: June 18 through August 22; Monday-Friday (8am to 6pm) with Thursday overnights.
 One weekend overnight commitment is required on June 28 to 29 for staff training. *Note: Commitment may be expanded to include weeklong trips out at sea onboard a schooner or traveling for a week at a marine science facility in Connecticut.

-Gain valuable marine science experience and acquire outdoor teaching and leadership skills while you support the Harbor Discoveries Camp program.
+Gain valuable marine science experience and acquire outdoor teaching and leadership skills while you support the Harbor Discoveries Camp program (www.neaq.org/camps).
 Outdoor education interns alongside instructional and administrative staff will help manage this well-regarded environmental education program from beginning to end.
 The Camp program bridges the gap for children between the Aquarium and our nearby aquatic habitats.
 Through whale watching, tidepooling, and other field trips, packaged in the fun and engaging world of camp, we foster an excitement and appreciation of the ocean to inspire respect, understanding and action.

 Duties/Responsibilities include, but are not limited to:

 -Develop a skill set that includes organizing science-based activities, games, arts and craft projects, and program development that allows interns to gain experience in working with school-aged children

 -Supervise small groups on hikes and tidepool exploration